markd2/RandomLearning/Metal/readme.md

 This chapter builds the app without a template.

+Ooh nice, metal is working in the simulators now

 * metal uses a normalized coordinate system
   - two units by two units by one
   - the phone screen is one unit by one unit size